Is there a Golden Parachute in Sannikov's principal-agent problem?: Introduction

-Finally, from the methodological and theoretical point of view, we have highlighted a novel phenomenon in (properly renormalised) moral hazard problems with risk--aversion and different discount rates, where the principal's problem has an optimal stopping component, in the sense that she can terminate the contract.
-Indeed, we proved that the problem could actually be treated as in the case with similar discount rates, but provided that in the principal's optimisation, the certainty equivalent of the agent's continuation utility paid upon retirement is not computed using the inverse utility function of the agent, but using instead a 'face--lifted', or a 'shadow utility' function, obtained as the solution to a specific deterministic control problem.
-In words, this deterministic control problem assesses whether upon termination of the contract, it could actually be profitable for the principal to instead retire the agent by providing him, for a certain amount of time, a deterministic rent while he exerts no effort.
-Though we present this method in the specific context of the model in \cite{sannikov2008continuous}, it applies to generic moral hazard problems with early retirement possibilities.
-To the best of our knowledge, such a phenomenon has not been observed before, neither in the contract theory literature, nor in the optimal stopping literature.\footnote{The 'face--lifting' phenomenon corresponds to the so--called boundary layer effect in singular optimal control problems, and appeared naturally in various pricing problems in finance, either with hedging constraints or market frictions, see for instance \citeauthor*{broadie1998optimal} \cite{broadie1998optimal}, \citeauthor*{bouchard2000explicit} \cite{bouchard2000explicit}, \citeauthor*{chassagneux2015terminal} \cite{chassagneux2015terminal}, \citeauthor*{guasoni2008consistent} \cite{guasoni2008consistent}, \citeauthor*{soner2002dynamic} \cite{soner2000superreplication,soner2002dynamic,soner2003problem,soner2007hedging}, \citeauthor*{cheridito2005multi} \cite{cheridito2005multi}, and \citeauthor*{schmock2002valuation} \cite{schmock2002valuation}, or for utility maximisation problems, see \citeauthor*{larsen2016facelifting} \cite{larsen2016facelifting}.
-However all these references consider either 'pure' optimal control or stochastic target problems, while in our context, the face--lifting phenomenon occurs because of an optimal stopping problem, and is therefore of a different nature.}
+Finally, from the methodological and theoretical point of view, we have highlighted a novel phenomenon in (properly renormalised) moral hazard problems with risk-aversion and different discount rates, where the principal's problem has an optimal stopping component, in the sense that she can terminate the contract.
+Indeed, we prove that the problem could actually be treated as in the case with similar discount rates, provided that the lump sum payment in the principal's problem be evaluated through an appropriate face-lifted version of the agent's inverse utility function.
+The last function is obtained as the value function of the best termination time of the contract when the agent ceases any effort.
+We believe that this finding in the context of the present contracting problem applies to a wider class of moral hazard problems with early retirement possibilities.\footnote{The 'face-lifting' phenomenon corresponds to the so-called boundary layer effect in singular optimal control problems, and appeared naturally in various pricing problems in finance, either with hedging constraints or market frictions, see for instance \citeauthor*{broadie1998optimal} \cite{broadie1998optimal}, \citeauthor*{bouchard2000explicit} \cite{bouchard2000explicit}, \citeauthor*{chassagneux2015terminal} \cite{chassagneux2015terminal}, \citeauthor*{guasoni2008consistent} \cite{guasoni2008consistent}, \citeauthor*{soner2002dynamic} \cite{soner2000superreplication,soner2002dynamic,soner2003problem,soner2007hedging}, \citeauthor*{cheridito2005multi} \cite{cheridito2005multi}, and \citeauthor*{schmock2002valuation} \cite{schmock2002valuation}, or for utility maximisation problems, see \citeauthor*{larsen2016facelifting} \cite{larsen2016facelifting}.
+However all these references consider either `pure' optimal control or stochastic target problems, while in our context, the face-lifting phenomenon occurs because of an optimal stopping problem, and is therefore of a different nature.}